The Difference Between Sea Moss Colors

 The Main Differences Between The Different Colors of Sea Moss

-The different phytonutrients, sun exposure and drying method play a role the color variation e.g. gold is high in beta-cryptoxanthin, which helps intra-cellular communication, and is sun-dried for longer durations.
-Purple is high in annocyansis (antioxidants), which combat free radicals in your body.
+The different phytonutrients, sun exposure and drying method play a role the color variation e.g. gold is high in beta-cryptoxanthin, and is sun-dried for longer durations.
+Purple is high in annocyansis.
 It’s mainly found during the summer months and dried in a dark room.
-Green sea moss contains chlorophyll, which is a green pigment and aids in detoxing the body.
-It’s also dried in a dark room.
+Green sea moss contains chlorophyll, which is a green pigment and is also dried in a dark room.

 How I Use Each Sea Moss Color